-Acquisition-related costs directly relate to the acquisitions of LMS in 2012 and StarTrak in 2011.
+Acquisition-related costs directly relate to our acquisitions.
 These costs include professional services expenses.
-For the years ended December 31, 2012 and 2011 acquisition-related costs were \$0.7 million and \$1.6 million, respectively.
+For the years ended December 31, 2013, 2012 and 2011 acquisition-related costs were \$1.7 million, \$0.7 million and \$1.6 million, respectively.
 In connection with the acquisition of StarTrak, we recognized a loss of \$0.3 million on the disposition of our investment in Alanco for the difference between the fair value and the carrying value.
 The amount of the loss was recorded in other income (expense) in our consolidated statements of operations for year ended December 31, 2011.